in-th3-l00p/farmcheck-frontend/src/pages/wiki/files/lettuce.md

 #### How to plant

-1. ###### Plant seeds 1/8 to 1/4 of an inch deep.
+1. ###### Plant seeds 1/4 to 1/2 of a cm deep.
 Lettuce seeds need light to germinate, so don’t sow them too deep.
 2. ###### Seed may be sown in single rows or broadcast for wide row planting (loose-leaf varieties are best for this).
-When broadcasting, thin 1- to 2-inch tall seedlings for the proper spacing.
+When broadcasting, thin 2 to 5 cm tall seedlings for the proper spacing.
-3. ###### Set rows of lettuce 12 to 15 inches apart.
+3. ###### Set rows of lettuce 30 to 40 cm apart.
 Sow additional seeds every 2 weeks for a continuous harvest.
 4. ###### Water thoroughly with a mist nozzle at time of transplanting or seeding.